-Then Eliakim and Shebna and Joah went back to Hezekiah with their clothes torn because they were extremely distressed, and they told him what the official from Assyria had said.
+37 Then Eliakim and Shebna and Joah went back to Hezekiah with their clothes torn because they were extremely distressed, and they told him what the official from Assyria had said.

 When King Hezekiah heard what they reported, he tore his clothes and put on clothes made of rough cloth because he was very distressed.
 Then he went to the temple to ask God what to do.
-Then he summoned Eliakim and Shebna and the older priests, who were also wearing clothes made of rough sackcloth, and told them to talk to Isaiah the prophet, son of He said to them to say these things to Isaiah: "King Hezekiah says that this is a day when we have great distress.
-Other nations are causing us to be insulted and disgraced like a woman who is about to give birth to a child, but she is he knows that his master, the king of Assyria, sent him to insult the all-powerful God and that Yahweh will punish him for what he said.
+Then he summoned Eliakim and Shebna and the older priests, who were also wearing clothes made of rough sackcloth, and told them to talk to Isaiah the prophet, son of Amoz.
+He said to them to say these things to Isaiah: "King Hezekiah says that this is a day when we have great distress.
+Other nations are causing us to be insulted and disgraced like a woman who is about to give birth to a child, but she is not strong enough to do it.
+Perhaps Yah- the armies of the previous kings of Assyria weh our God has heard everything that rescue them?
+Did those gods rescue the the official from Assyria said.
+Perhaps people in the region of Gozan or in the he knows that his master, the king of Assyria, sent him to insult the all-powerful God and that Yahweh will punish him for what he said.
 And Hezekiah requests that you pray for the few of us who are still alive here in Jerusalem."